 This dish not only looks great but it tastes even better!
 If you toast the sesame seeds before adding them into the stir fry, the flavor will be enhanced and work super nice with the ginger.
 Serve the beef with cauliflower rice if you want to create a more traditional Chinese presentation.

 – Low Carb Maven

 This amazing colorful dish would be the perfect evening meal for the family after a busy day at work.
-Quick and easy to throw together, but with really tasty results.
-You could serve it up with cauliflower rice, but this keto stir-fry is actually pretty great on its own.
+It’s easy to throw together, but with really tasty results.
+You could serve it up with cauliflower rice, but this keto stir fry is actually pretty great on its own.

 – Diet Doctor

 Ingredients: green cabbage, butter, ground beef, salt, onion powder, ground black pepper, white wine vinegar, garlic, scallions, chili flakes, fresh ginger, sesame oil, mayonnaise, wasabi paste.